-- ▶ Plaintiff (almost always present).
-The party that initiates the suit and makes the initial claims.
-There can be more than one plaintiff. - ▶ Defendant (almost always present).
-The party against which the plaintiff seeks relief.
-There can be more than one defendant. - ► Counterclaim plaintiff and defendant (optional).
+► Counterclaim plaintiff and defendant (optional).
 The defendant sometimes makes claims against the plaintiff arising from the same transaction or occurrence giving rise to the plaintiff's claims.
-So for example, if the plaintiff says the defendant breached a contract, the defendant (as counterclaim plaintiff) may accuse the plaintiff (now also a counterclaim defendant) of breaching it, too, and seek remedies of its own. - ▶ Third-party plaintiff and defendant (optional).
+So for example, if the plaintiff says the defendant breached a contract, the defendant (as counterclaim plaintiff) may accuse the plaintiff (now also a counterclaim defendant) of breaching it, too, and seek remedies of its own.

+- ▶ Third-party plaintiff and defendant (optional).
 Sometimes, the defendant in a case will seek to bring in a third party involved in the same transaction or occurrence that is the source of the claim against the defendant.
 For example, if the plaintiff says the defendant breached a contract between them, the defendant might argue that a third party interfered in the contract.
 The defendant then becomes a third-party plaintiff and the third party becomes the third-party defendant. - ▶ Other parties.
-Sometimes there is not a plaintiff or defendant; the plaintiff is bringing the case on behalf of a minor child or other person incapable of acting in court on her own; or the court is adjudicating the estate of someone who has died.
+Sometimes there is not a plaintiff or defendant.
+This is true, for example, where the court is adjudicating the estate of someone who has died.
+In other cases, the plaintiff is bringing the case as a relator on behalf of a minor child or other person incapable of acting in court on its own.
 Sometimes an insurance company will be listed as a party when its customer sues or is sued.
 At other times, there is an intervenor or interpleader.
-In these cases, the caption may indicate the lack of a plaintiff by having a case name like In the Matter of Paper Antitrust Litigation, or In re Estate of Miller. ('In re' is just Latin for 'In the matter of.')113 We'll discuss who those parties are when we find them.

-Figure 13.3 illustrates a quite-simple suit where there are three parties, a plaintiff (who is also a counterclaim defendant), a defendant (who is also a counter-claim and third-party plaintiff), and a third-party defendant.
-As long as any of the claims made by plaintiff has not been disposed of, the lawsuit is still alive.
+In these cases, the caption may indicate some of this complexity by having a case name like In the Matter of Paper Antitrust Litigation, or In re Estate of Miller. ('In re' is just Latin for 'In the matter of.')
+We'll discuss who those parties are when we find them. - 3: For a discussion of other uses of Latin and French in the law, see Section 42.4 at page 179. - Figure 18.1 illustrates a quite-simple suit where there are three parties, a plaintiff (who is also a counterclaim defendant), a defendant (who is also a counter-claim and third-party plaintiff), and a third-party defendant.
+As long as at least one of the claims made by plaintiff has not been disposed of, the lawsuit is still alive.